Pythagoras Papastamatiou: Biography

 He was born in 1930 in Agrinio where he lived until he became 18 years old.
 His family was descended from Samos.
-His parents met each other in Smyrna (now Izmir, Turkey), shortly before the Asia Minor Catastrophe.
+His parents met each other in Smyrna (now İzmir, Turkey), shortly before the Asia Minor Catastrophe.
 The Asia Minor Catastrophe influenced his work later in his life (in 1972, he co-wrote the song Mikra Asia (Μικρά Ασία "Asia Minor") along with Apostolos Kaldaras).

 In 1940 (during the outbreak of World War II), Pythagoras started attending high school at Agrinio All-male High school.
 During the German occupation of Greece, he was hiding in Valtos.
 In 1944, he joined ELAS.
 He graduated from high school after the end of the war.

 In 1945, he moved to Athens.
 He attended the Drama School of the Athens Conservatory, where he was a student of Dimitris Rontiris.
 He later worked for sometime in theatre, and later, in 1958, he became a playwright.
 In 1973, he became an irregular member of the Greek Playwrights Club.
 In 1974, he became an associate member and, in 1975, a regular member of that club.

 He had been using the mononym "Pythagoras" since his high school years.

-He died of a heart attack on November 12, 1979.
+He died of a heart attack on 12 November 1979 in Athens.